 The Hints layer is generally ignored, Autohint seems to do a decent job of telling characters how to render on low resolution screens.
 Apple devices have long ignored in-font hinting in favour of subtle and smooth anti-aliasing, and with the rise of high definition monitors hinting is hopefully being consigned to history.
 Incidentally, Bitmaps can also be happily ignored, modern font formats don’t use them.

-If you have the Fontographer application, download and open up K-Type’s free file, Example Grotesque Bold – https://www.dropbox.com/s/gv15esdhj07s4vm/ExampleGrotesque-Bold.fog .
-Take a look at the font window that shows all the characters.
+If you have the Fontographer application, open up any OTF or TTF font file to examine the characters in detail in the font window.
 Open up a character’s outline window and the Layers Palette appears.
-You can see the glyph’s vectors, also any template images and guides on the layers beneath.
+You can see the glyph’s vectors in the outline window, and you can also access template and guides layers to help with tracing shapes and keeping characters in line.

 Open up a character’s outline window to view the Tool Palette.
 Many characters can be created just by using Fontographer’s Rectangle and Oval tools.